BAJAJ FINSERV DIRECT LIMITED

 What are Resale Flats and Why Choose Them

-Resale flats refer to residential properties that an existing owner sells to a new buyer.
+Unlike under-construction projects, resale flats offer ready-to-move-in convenience with various other benefits.
 Builders or developers sell new properties for the first time, while owners list resale flats in well-developed neighbourhoods with established infrastructure.
 Choosing a resale flat offers several advantages:

 • Avoid delays related to ongoing construction